Rethinking Professional Development

 I started by getting a list of the over 50 teachers that were going to be in their third year of teaching the next school year.
 I decided on a structure of 1 PD meeting (our PD director agreed they could earn continuing education credit) a month and 1 social outing a month.
 It would be casual enough that teachers would feel comfortable being involved without feeling it was a large commitment.
 They could come to some or all of the events.

 I reached out to the group and sent them a brief survey to gauge interest.
 About 25 teachers said they were interested.
 This was great, but also scary!
 I had to make this be good!
 I decided to plan more over the summer but wanted to reach out to the interested teachers to let them know how much I was looking forward to our project.
-I visited each teacher and delivered this note:
+I visited each teacher and delivered this note with this little treat:

 More in future posts about how the Third Year Teacher Project is going this year!